aleen42/PersonalWiki/Programming/HTML/head/head.md

 <!-- kernel control -->
 <!--
-    all the browsers in China
+    most browsers in China will use two kernel: Webkit and Trident -->
--->
 ```